Tin Pan Ali

 Full Synopsis

-The scene then fades back to The Sultan and The Princess who continues her tale.
+The scene then fades back to The Sultan and The Princess, who continues her tale.

 Morgiana informs Carooni that it is also Fatimoma's birthday.
 Morgiana finds his behavior strange and is a bit suspicious.
-Fatimoma seems to think she has seen him somewhere before as well.
-They all sing Happy Birthday and For She's a Jolly Good Fellow.
-Then the men wheel out a cake which we know has a spy hidden in it.
+Fatimoma seems to think that she has seen him somewhere before, as well.
+They all sing "Happy Birthday" and "For She's a Jolly Good Fellow."
+Then, the men wheel out a cake that we know has a spy hidden in it.
 Before they can keep her from doing so, Fatimoma grabs a knife and thrusts it into the cake to cut it.
-A loud agonizing scream is heard, and the thieves are sure they are about to be exposed.
-Grandpa speaks up and laughs thinking it is just a trick cake and the men are relieved that they are off the hook.
-Ali has given Fatimoma a gift which ends up being the Stonefeller Rock.
-Only one of the men notices but Carooni will not listen because he is too nervous.
+A loud, agonizing scream is heard, and the thieves are sure that they are about to be exposed.
+Grandpa speaks up and laughs, thinking that it is just a trick cake, and the men are relieved that they are off the hook.
+Ali has given Fatimoma a gift, which ends up being the Stonefeller Rock.
+Only one of the men notices, but Carooni will not listen, because he is too nervous.
 Carooni jumps in and tries to keep everyone distracted by doing the Conga.

 Casting